 His business interests began with 'Pro-phonic' Percussion in 1984 and developed into Graham C. Johns Percussion over 19 years, culminating in the formation of JAM Percussion in 2003.
+His line of snare drum sticks manufactured by Cooperman are used by players around the world, as well as very popular specialist cymbal mallets made by Acoustic Percussion.

 After formative years in Nottingham, Tony studied at the Royal College of Music in London.